Skip to main content

 During Step 3 of the Database Upload, Logikcull will map existing fields in your load file to corresponding fields within Logikcull.

-However, you may be asked to map additional fields in your load to existing fields that Logikcull was unable to reconcile.
+However, you may be asked to map additional fields in your loadfile to existing fields that Logikcull was unable to reconcile.
 The table below provides further clarification as to what information each field contains.

 Control Numbers